parental-mental-health

 Parents with anxiety disorders, for example, may unknowingly pass on their fears and worries to their children, leading to an increased risk of the child developing an anxiety disorder themselves.
 Similarly, parents struggling with depression may find it challenging to engage emotionally with their children, resulting in potential attachment issues and difficulties in forming healthy relationships in the child’s life.

 Parents dealing with substance abuse or addiction may inadvertently foster an unstable and unpredictable environment.
-This often contributes to heightened stress levels in children, impairing their ability to concentrate and perform well in school, and increasing their susceptibility to emotional and behavioral issues.
+This often contributes to heightened stress levels in children, impairing their ability to concentrate and perform well in school and increasing their susceptibility to emotional and behavioural issues.

 Illustratively, a study in the Archives of General Psychiatry found that children of parents with substance use disorders were twice as likely to develop depressive disorders compared to children of parents without these disorders.

-Schools and community organizations can play a significant role in supporting children affected by their parents’ mental health.
-They can provide safe spaces for children to express their feelings, offer counseling services, and promote mental health awareness and education.
+Schools and community organisations can play a significant role in supporting children affected by their parent’s mental health.
+They can provide safe spaces for children to express their feelings, offer counselling services, and promote mental health awareness and education.

 Conclusion